Utility Locating Services in Salt Lake & Utah County

 On a national basis, it is estimated that less than one percent of damages occur to underground utilities when the utilities have been located and marked prior to excavation.
 It is your responsibility to obtain as much information as possible about your work area to ensure a safe work environment for yourself and/or your workers.
 To verify the location of public utilities, contact your local one-call utility detection agency (in Utah, this is Blue Stakes).
 To verify the location of private utilities, contact a private contractor, such as C.R.I., Inc. Both private and public utilities should be marked prior to digging.
 You may be held liable for any damages you cause to underground utilities when you do not call for utility locations prior to digging.

 At C.R.I., Inc. we employ powerful technology to provide you with precise and reliable information as to the presence, location, and depth of utilities and other infrastructure.
-We use the MALÅ Easy Locater HDR and the Metrotech 9800 XT™ for utility locating.
+We use the MALÅ Easy Locater HDR and the Metrotech 9800 XT™ for utility locating in Utah County.
 Because these two systems are complimentary to each other, we employ the use of both tools in our utility locating services to provide our customers with the most reliable and precise information.